codesport/admin-panel/README.md

 ## Setting-up a Local Development Enviorment for React

 ### VSCode Setup

+[VS Code](https://code.visualstudio.com/) is our editor of choice.
+The below suggestions will optimize it for React development

 1. Install [Babel Javascript](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel).
 Created by Michael McDermont, it provides VSCode syntax highlighting for JavaScript ES6, React JSX, Flow, and GraphQL.